-Shorthanded Capitals beat Sabres 4-3 in home opener shootout
+Short-handed Capitals beat Sabres 4-3 in SO in home opener

-WASHINGTON (AP) — Jakub Vrana had a goal and an assist, Vitek Vanecek made 24 saves through overtime and the short-handed Washington Capitals beat the Buffalo Sabres 4-3 in a shootout Friday night in their home opener.

-Nicklas Backstrom and Nic Dowd also scored for the Capitals, who won the first of four games they must play without captain Alex Ovechkin, center Evgeny Kuznetsov, defenseman Dmitry Orlov and goaltender Ilya Samsonov because of pandemic protocols.
+“Sometimes when you’re faced with adversity, those are the sweetest wins: the ones where you have to overcome some obstacles,” first-year coach Peter Laviolette said.
+“We certainly missed the guys that aren’t in there, but we felt good about the lineup and it was a really good win — a really good, hard-fought win for us.”

+It was even more hard-fought because top-line winger Tom Wilson left early in the third period with a lower-body injury.
+Wilson’s status will be re-evaluated Saturday, another blow for a team that will have to still play three more games without Ovechkin, Kuznetsov, Orlov and Samsonov.

-Their absences meant Vanecek getting a second consecutive start with recently signed 39-year-old Craig Anderson backing up and unheralded forward Brian Pinho making his regular-season NHL debut.
-Vanecek was perfect in the shootout to pick up his second victory of the season as defenseman John Carlson scored the shootout winner.
+Those players’ absences Friday meant rookie goalie Vitek Vanecek getting a second consecutive start with recently signed 39-year-old Craig Anderson backing up and unheralded forward Brian Pinho making his regular-season NHL debut.
+Vanecek made 24 saves in regulation and overtime and was perfect in the shootout to pick up his second victory of the season, as defenseman John Carlson scored the shootout winner.

+“I wasn’t thinking about it,” Vanecek said of his first NHL shootout.
+“I want to just catch every shootout and win the game.”

+Nicklas Backstrom and Nic Dowd also scored for the Capitals, who had lost their previous two games at Pittsburgh: one in overtime and the other in a shootout.
+This kind of game wasn’t by design, but it counts as two points just the same.

+“We want to win hockey games in good ways and feel good about ourselves,” Dowd said.
+“Yeah, we’ll have to grind games out but that’s not the intent.”

 Buffalo rookie Dylan Cozens scored his first NHL goal on a top-shelf snipe past Vanecek in the second period.
 Eric Staal and Riley Sheahan each scored his first goal since joining the Sabres.

 Linus Ullmark made 29 saves and was spotless in the shootout until Carlson beat him.
+Buffalo hast lost four times in five games.

+“You’ve got to realize that we’re going to need a little bit more,” Staal said.
+“Losing is never acceptable.
+It doesn’t matter when it is.
+But there’s also a process to how you win.
+We’re working at that.”

 ULLMARK RETURNS